Democratic Rally: 1993–2003: Clerides Presidency of Cyprus

 In the second round of the 1993 presidential election, Glafcos Clerides narrowly defeated the incumbent president, George Vassiliou.
 Following his victory, Clerides extended an open invitation to all political parties to form a coalition government.
 After several days of negotiations, a majority government was established, consisting of the DISY and DIKO.
 Clerides did not seek re-election for the party leadership, and as a result, on June 11, 1993, Yiannakis Matsis became the president of the Democratic Rally, running unopposed.
 Matsis reassured that the party would continue supporting the government of its founder, Glafcos Clerides.

-Glafkos Clerides, founder and leader of DISY (1976-1993) and President of Cyprus (1993-2003).

 Clerides prioritised the admission of Cyprus into the European Economic Community (EEC), the predecessor of the European Union, and aimed to hold a United Nations National Conference to address the Cyprus problem.
 Faced with a high budget deficit inherited from the previous administration, Clerides' finance minister implemented measures to reduce public spending and increase taxation.

-During his presidency, Clerides engaged in multiple discussions with Rauf Denktaş, the "president" of the self-proclaimed Turkish Republic of Northern Cyprus, to address the Cyprus problem.
+During his presidency, Clerides engaged in multiple discussions with Rauf Denktaş, the president of the self-proclaimed Turkish Republic of Northern Cyprus, to address the Cyprus problem.
 Clerides sought greater involvement from the United States in resolving the issue, which he conveyed to President Bill Clinton during their meeting in New York.
 Additionally, Clerides had a notable disagreement with British Foreign Minister Douglas Hurd over his stance on the Cyprus issue.

-On June 7, 1997, Yiannakis Matsis, President of the Democratic Rally, expressed his serious dissatisfaction with president Clerides for not listening to the party's input.
+On June 7, 1997, Yiannakis Matsis expressed his serious dissatisfaction with president Clerides for not listening to the party's input.
 He also criticised his party for failing to produce substantial policy proposals and for the vindictive behaviour of some members.
 In protest, he withdrew his candidacy for re-election as president of DISY.
 Nicos Anastasiades competed with Demetris Syllouris for the party leadership and won the election with 69% of the vote.